getbubblenow/bubble-docs/guide/fun_guide.md

 # Bubble Fun Guide
-Here are some fun things your Bubble makes possible
+Enjoy the fun things your Bubble now makes possible:

  * Enhanced Privacy
- * Social Media Filtering
+ * Clean up Social Media
- * Analytics
+ * Spy on Native Apps

 ## Enhanced Privacy
 Your Bubble is blocking a lot of behavior trackers, ads and ad networks, malware and lots more.

-We have enabled feedback on blocking on a select number of sites.
-For example:
+We have enabled feedback on blocking on a select number of sites: BlockParty will show you what it blocked to protect your privacy.

 ### Exercise 1 - view block statistics
-Navigate to a mainstream news website, for example https://nytimes.com/
+Navigate to a mainstream news website, for example https://chicagotribune.com/

 In the bottom-right corner, you will see a "stop sign" icon -- that's BlockParty in action!